mattihicks/mattihicks-portfolio/ef.md

 layout: project
 title: EF Finland
 date: 2017 - 2018
-intro: I am currently leading research for EF's global product design team, responsible for transforming the future of the global company through research-driven design solutions. </br><br/>For EF Finland, I researched and designed an end-to-end journey where students are encouraged to discover great content that makes them excited to book a trip online.
+intro: I led research for EF's global product design team, responsible for transforming the future of the global company through research-driven design solutions. </br><br/>For EF Finland, I researched and designed an end-to-end journey where students are encouraged to discover great content that makes them excited to book a trip online.
 permalink: ef/
 ---